ST. CROIX INSIGHTS

 BY BRETT ANDERSON/ST.CROIX ADVISORS, LLC

 “Solving for Happiness” starts with knowing ourselves.
-That sounds easy, but it actually takes time and soul searching to figure out what will truly bring us happiness.
+That sounds easy, but it actually takes time and soul-searching to figure out what will truly bring us happiness.
 Most of us have postponed joy and happiness for the pursuit of money.
 It’s only natural based on today’s society and world.

-Life is too short to truly not examine how we can achieve happiness today and into the future.
+Life is too short to not truly examine how we can achieve happiness today and into the future.

 It’s so easy for us to only see obstacles in the way of our achievement of happiness.
-Not just placing our financial house in order, but about what’s meaningful to us and how can we be impactful within our families, communities or world.
+Not just placing our financial house in order, but about what’s meaningful to us and how can we be impactful within our families, communities, or world.
 It’s thinking without boundaries we’ve placed on ourselves.
 Coloring outside the lines when we’ve gotten so used to coloring inside them.